Greg Kucera’s (semi)retirement in France

 Castle

-As castles go, it's a smallish, medieval stone fortress, built in 1501 for one of the minor Knights of Rhodes.
+As castles go, it's a smallish, medieval stone fortress, built in 1501 for one of the Knights of Rhodes.
 It's called Le Château de l'Astorguié.
 The address is 39 Rue de la Mairie, Parisot 82160 France.
 The satellite view will show you the surrounding area most easily.
 It's a fascinating historic site in a rural setting.
 The town of almost 900 people has 2 bakers, 2 restaurants, a butcher, bar, pharmacy, post office, primary school, medical office, chocolatier, beauty parlor...and a big church right across the street from us.
 We are perched on a steep hillside, along an ancient road encircling the village.

 The process